uf-icbr-bioinformatics/cellClassifier/README.md

 Four prebuilt databases are provided in the `databases` directory.
 The source for this databases is the [CellMarker](http://bio-bigdata.hrbmu.edu.cn/CellMarker/index.jsp) website.
 If you use any of these databases in your work, please cite the CellMarker paper:

 [CellMarker: a manually curated resource of cell markers in human and mouse](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky900/5115823).
 Nucleic Acids Research.
 2018.

+## Output
+For each entry in the signatures database, the program performs a Fisher exact test comparing the genes in the signature with the provided ones.
+If the test is successful, the entry is considered a candidate match.
+In addition to the P-value, the program computes a *match score* using the following formula:

+  `S = -log10(P-value) * log10(I)`

+where I is the number of genes in the intersection between the provided list and the genes in the signature.
+Higher values of the score indicate a better match.
+This score favors the entries for which the intersection is a large number of genes; therefore sorting based on this score (using the -s option) may provide a somewhat different ordering compared to the default (based on the P-value).

 ## Cellranger support
 If `-X` is specified, the program assumes that the input is a